-A young woman whizzes past me on a bicycle as I walk towards my hotel.
-Nothing unusual in that, except that I’m in a large foreign city, it’s 3am, dark and the street is deserted.
+A young woman whizzes past me on a bicycle as I walk towards my hotel — which is not unusual, except that I’m in a large foreign city; it’s 3am; dark; and the streets are deserted.

-I’m doing what a wise traveller such as myself would normally avoid.
-But I, like the bike rider, feel quite safe.
-The city of Kyoto, Japan’s religious centre, inspires a sense of tranquility you might not expect from an international destination like this.
+I’m doing what a wise traveller like myself would normally avoid.
+However, I, like the bike rider, feel quite safe.
+The city of Kyoto — Japan’s religious centre — inspires a sense of tranquility you might not expect from an international destination like this.

 Once the country’s capital, Kyoto has successfully preserved the charm and rich culture of ancient Japan and the locals could not make you feel more welcome.
 From the ‘Good Morning’ melody the staff sing to you at the local coffee shop to the exceptional lengths strangers on the street go to to make sure you’re not lost, it’s no wonder Kyoto is a destination many can’t help returning to time and time again.